-As the 2020 holiday season approaches, small businesses in your community need your support more than ever.
-In this post, we’ll share some of the reasons why shopping local is important and how you can show your support this season (with or without using your wallet).
+In this post, we’ll share some of the reasons why shopping local is important and how you can support small (with or without using your wallet).

 Table of Contents